Wombat Research That’s Not to Be Sniffed at

 The combination of drying out of the feces in the distal colon and muscular contractions forms the regular size and corners of the feces.

-Wombat intestines are approximately 10-meters long, ten-times the length of a typical wombat’s body.
+Wombat intestines are approximately 10 meters (33 feet) long, ten times the length of a typical wombat’s body.

 When humans eat, food items travel through the gut in a matter of a day or two.
 A wombat’s digestive process takes up to four times as long so it can extract all the nutritional content possible.
 They are also more efficient at extracting water from the intestine, with their feces a third dryer than humans.